pow-auth/assent/README.md

 end
 ```

 The normalized user map should conform to the [OpenID Connect Core 1.0 Standard Claims spec](https://openid.net/specs/openid-connect-core-1_0.html#rfc.section.5.1), and should return either `{:ok, userinfo_claims}` or `{:ok, userinfo_claims, additional}`.
-Any keys defined in the userinfo claims that isn't part of the specs will not be included in the user map.
-Instead they should be set in the additional data that will then be merged on top of the userinfo claims excluding any keys that already was set.
+Any keys defined in the userinfo claims that aren't part of the specs will not be included in the user map.
+Instead, they should be set in the additional data that will then be merged on top of the userinfo claims excluding any keys that already been set.

 You can also use `Assent.Strategy`: